sewatu999/Holiday-Awareness/Feedback.md

 ### Areas for Growth:

 -   Numerous logs appear to the console when the user is navigating through the app.
 Next time be sure to remove before submission.
+-   To add another function to your app and make it a bit more complex, you could add a search function so that the user can search for a holiday by its name, and return the date that way.

 ## Presentation - Progressing